Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: The chemical potential of an ion

 \section{The chemical potential of an ion}

 There are many contributions to the chemical potential of an ion \textit{i} (unit J/mol), either in solution (electrolyte), or inside a porous material, which all add up to

 The totality of all these contributions is what we call the chemical potential of an ion, $\overline{\mu}_i$.
 We can also call it simply the potential, or the total (chemical) potential.
-In some texts, chemical potential refers to a subset of the contributions defined above (ideal, plus excess, plus ion-ion Coulombic interactions) but in this document the totality of all terms together is the chemical potential.
-The various terms in Eq.~\eqref{eq_fund_part_0} will be discussed below, but they are in the order of Eq.~\eqref{eq_fund_part_0}: a reference term relevant when we describe chemical reactions, an ideal term which relates to the entropy of ions, electrostatic energy due to an electrical field, an affinity term related to a general `chemical' energy of interaction with a certain material, an excess term related to volumetric interactions with other molecules that also occupy space, then the effect of Coulombic interactions of ions with other nearby ions, and a term related to the energy of inserting a molecule against the prevailing pressure.
-Then we have molecular interactions which are often described as an attraction between molecules (or equivalently, as a repulsion of molecules from contact with the solution phase, i.e., the effect of `hydrophobicity' in case of water as the solvent), and finally a centrifugal term that can be of importance for large ions, and for molecules such as proteins, viruses and other colloidal matter, that are separated from a mixture by centrifugation.
+In some texts, chemical potential refers to a subset of the contributions defined above (ideal, plus excess, plus Coulombic interactions), but in this tutorial the totality of all terms is the chemical potential.
+The various terms in Eq.~\eqref{eq_fund_part_0} will be discussed below, but they are in the order of Eq.~\eqref{eq_fund_part_0}: a reference term relevant when we describe chemical reactions (and in case of adsorption from a solution to a surface), an ideal term which relates to the entropy of ions, electrostatic energy when ions are charged, an affinity term related to the energy of interaction of an ion with a certain phase or material, an excess term related to volumetric interactions with other molecules and/or the porous material, then the effect of Coulombic interactions of ions with other nearby ions, and a term related to the energy of inserting a molecule against the prevailing pressure.
+Finally we have molecular interactions, i.e., attractions or repulsions between molecules, and a centrifugal term that is of importance for large molecules such as proteins, viruses, and other colloidal particles which can be separated from a mixture by centrifugation.
+(At very high centrifugal forces, also heavy ions can be separated.)